 E.15 Grievance Redress: There shall be grievance redress/R&R committees to hear and redress the grievances, if any, of the PAFS & PAPs at field and Head Quarter levels.
 The Field level grievance committee (FLC) shall be convened by CPM where the District Collector shall be the Chairperson, and other members will be the President, Zilla Parishad (District Council) and a representative from a reputed local NGO.
-The HQ level grievance committee (HLC) shall be convened by GM/SEMU where the Director, Project and Planning and GM-SEMU, Social Specialist and a representative of the MoR shall be members.
-Arbitrators have been appointed to hear grievance cases relating to payment of compensation for land acquired under RAA, 2008 An Ombudsman has been appointed for hearing cases not resolved to the satisfaction of the aggrieved PAP/PAF at the levels mentioned above, including cases directly referred by the DFCCIL.
+The HQ level grievance committee (HLC) shall be convened by GM/SEMU where the Director, Project and Planning shall be the member.
+Arbitrators will be appointed to hear grievance cases relating to payment of compensation for land to be acquired under RAA, 2008 who have already been appointed.
+An Ombudsman will be appointed by March' 2011 for hearing cases not resolved to the satisfaction of the aggrieved PAP/PAF at the levels mentioned above, including cases directly referred by the DFCCIL.

-- E.16 The Project Level R&R Committee: DFCCIL will further strengthen the field level GRM with organizing grievance hearing camps in the affected villages as may be required to resolve grievances relating to the application of the RFCT-LARR to the LA process carried out under RAA, 20018 w.e.f.
-January 1, 2015.
-DFCCIL will establish an Resettlement and Rehabilitation Committee to monitor the LA and R&R process as also address any major obstacles affecting the LA and R&R process.
-The R&R Committee will comprise the Director, Project and Planning, General Manager, (SEMU) and a Representative from the Ministry of Railways.
-The Additional General Manager (SEMU), and the Social Specialist will assist the R&R Committee.
-The Committee will be chaired by the Director/ Project & Planning. - E.17 Monitoring and Evaluation: The performance monitoring of the RAP implementation will be done by internal oversight mechanisms of the DFCCIL SEMU and CPM office with the help of the PMC and the facilitating NGOs.
-Quality and impact monitoring will be done by independent Social & Environment Safeguard Monitoring and Review Consultant (SESRMC) consultants. - E.18 Relocation of CPRs: A total of 14 Common Properties Recourses (CPRs) have been identified as affected and shall be replaced in consultation with the local community. - E.19 R&R Costs and Budget: The budget for the implementation of the R&R provisions and other associated costs of implementing the RAP has been estimated to be INR 197 Crores.
+E.16 The Project Level R&R Committee will be constituted as per provisions of NRRP 2007, comprising the Director, Project and Planning, General Manager, Social and Environment Management Unit (SEMU) and Additional General Manager (SEMU), assisted by the Social Specialist with Environmental Specialists.
+The Committee will be chaired by Director/ Project & Planning.
+The R&R committee will oversee the work done by CPM office.
+The committee will also redress grievances not resolved at CPM office level.

+E.17 Monitoring and Evaluation: The performance monitoring of the RAP implementation will be done by internal oversight mechanisms of the DFCCIL SEMU and CPM office with the help of the PMC and the facilitating NGOs.
+Quality and impact monitoring will be done by independent Social & Environment Safeguard Monitoring and Review Consultant (SESRMC) consultants.

+E.18 Relocation of CPRs: Common Properties Recourses (CPRs) have been identified and shall be replaced in consultation with the local community.

+E.19 R&R Costs and Budget: The budget for the implementation of the R&R provisions and other associated costs of implementing the RAP has been estimated to be INR 197 Crores.